-With a sole focus on his work, Malecki has managed to garner both an extensive clientele and a widespread social media presence.
-Between his frequent blogging — past headlines have included “5 Ways to Take Your DIY Projects to the Next Level” and “3 Tables You Can Build with Only 2 Tools” — and Instagramming to an audience of nearly 20,000, we’re not convinced this multitasker ever sleeps.
+With a sole focus on his work, Malecki has managed to garner both an extensive clientele and social media presence.
+Between his frequent blogging — past headlines include “5 Ways to Take Your DIY Projects to the Next Level” and “3 Tables You Can Build with Only 2 Tools” — and Instagramming to an audience of nearly 20,000, we’re not convinced this multitasker ever sleeps.
 After all, he’s somehow found time to “do all of his own marketing” and still construct original, well-built, straight-up stunning pieces of furniture.

 “I’ve been fortunate enough — like I said, I played football for a while — that I had a decent social following,” he says.
 “And everyone in the city’s been a great supporter.
 Like, what I’m doing now … everyone loves the concept of reclaiming and repurposing.
 I have a great network of friends and businesses around Pittsburgh from growing up here.
 My business has grown and my client base has grown from, more or less, just being in Pittsburgh.”

 When it comes to inspiration, Malecki says it’s our former steel city that drives his aesthetic.
 “I love what Pittsburgh stands for,” he says.
 “Everything’s based around steel and bricks.”
 And, naturally, so are his projects.
-Utilizing repurposed, reclaimed goods from his local contractor friends, as well as exotic wood from a lumberyard in Mars, Pa., this ‘Burgh-proud builder has gained national recognition for his embodiment of the city’s industrial architecture.
+Utilizing repurposed, reclaimed goods from his local contractor friends, as well as exotic wood from a lumberyard in Mars, Pa., the ‘Burgh-proud builder has gained national recognition for his embodiment of the city’s industrial architecture.

 The young entrepreneur has mastered the art of turning a vague idea into something tangible and — even more impressively — functional.
 It’s a rare quality, and one that his customers have come to value.
 “Everything I build, I try to incorporate the client’s vision as much as possible,” he says.
 “Something will pop into my head, and I’ll try to create it out of nothing.
 That’s what I love about [building]: bringing someone else’s vision to life with my skill set that they don’t have.”

 Malecki personifies ambition that can’t be tamed.
-As his business rapidly grows and evolves, he’s embracing his self-made success with humility, authenticity, and one hell of a work ethic.
+As his business rapidly evolves, he’s embracing self-made success with humility, authenticity, and one hell of a work ethic.
 “For me, everything Pittsburgh embodies is who I am,” he says.
 “I’m a suburban dude from 20 miles outside the city who was fortunate enough to go and do something [athletically] that a lot of kids dream of around here.
 So, I’m trying to do everything I can to grow a business in the same context … put my head to the ground and work my tail off until it works.”